real time web analytics

 Ways to Get On-Premise OpenText Systems to the Cloud

-This means that the existing OpenText solution infrastructure is transferred unchanged from the local environment to the cloud, including existing configurations, data, settings, etc. Customers are often faced with the need to create new access stations through which company employees can access the OpenText software solutions in the cloud.
-This method is usually chosen by small and medium-sized businesses with a relatively simple IT infrastructure.
+This means that the existing on-prem OpenText solutions are transferred unchanged from the local environment to the cloud, including existing configurations, data, settings, etc. Customers are often faced with the need to create new access stations through which company employees can access the OpenText software solutions in the cloud.
+This method is usually chosen by businesses with a relatively simple OpenText solutions landscape.
 At the same time, this approach does not always allow full use of the functions of the cloud service.
-With the “lift and shift” method, customers continue to own a perpetual OpenText product license and can choose to manage the software themself or have a partner manage it.
+With the “lift and shift” method, customers continue to own a perpetual OpenText product license.
+They can choose to make this OpenText cloud migration themselves, or hire a 3rd party certified service provider.
+They can manage the software themself or have a partner manage it as part of an application-managed service (AMS) contract.

 • Optimized migration

-This way of OpenText software migration to the private cloud implies a simultaneous transformation of the system structure.
+This way of OpenText software migration to the cloud implies a simultaneous transformation of the system structure.
+System consolidation, process optimization, architecture analysis, and optimization, replacement of all on-prem server-based solutions with cloud releases, where applicable.
 For example, the way OpenText ECM and CCM applications interact with the database may change.
 Some customers use this approach to let a partner manage their EIM solution, so that internal IT can focus on more strategic IT programs and innovations.
 It also frees up resources to focus on the company’s core competencies and provides an optimized relationship between vendors.
 Other changes can be made to take full advantage of the cloud.

 Each of the approaches mentioned above has its advantages and disadvantages.
 Understanding which option is best for your company requires a thorough business analysis.